ibm-cloud-docs/vmwaresolutions/vmonic/trbl_host_displays_warning_msg.md

 This configuration issue is a VMware® known issue.
 {: tsCauses}

-To resolve the problem, refer to the instructions provided in the VMware documentation.
+To resolve the problem, refer to the instructions provided in the Broadcom® documentation.
 {: tsResolve}